 Employment Indicator with the following breakdowns;

-• Employment and activity by sex and age
+Employment and activity by sex and age;

-• Employment by educational attainment level
+Employment by educational attainment level;

-• Part-time employment and temporary contracts
+Part-time employment and temporary contracts.

 Unemployment Indicator with the following breakdowns;

-• Unemployment by sex and age
+Unemployment by sex and age;

-• Long-term unemployment by sex
+Long-term unemployment by sex;

-• Unemployment by sex, age and educational attainment
+Unemployment by sex, age and educational attainment;

-• Supplementary indicators to unemployment
+Supplementary indicators to unemployment;

-• Young people neither in employment nor in education and training by sex
+Young people neither in employment nor in education and training by sex.

 During the transition time for correcting the duplicated tables, the published EU and EA aggregates were based on the available information at each point in time.
 Fully break-free EU and EA aggregates were published for the first time in February 2022.

 Overall, comparability over time is considered as high.
 Methodological improvements in the underlying sampling design or changes in nomenclatura can lead to breaks in the time series.
-These are flagged in the database, and detailed information on each break can be found here.
+These are flagged in the database, and detailed information on each break can be found at this website.
 For some series, in particular employment and activity, estimates have been made for years in which not yet data for all quarters had been collected.
 These estimates are flagged accordingly.
 The estimates do not make use of other indicators, but are based on available quarterly data as well as the seasonal pattern of available years.

 15.3.
 Coherence - cross domain